Prathamdhar/PRATHAMDHAR/README.md

 <!-- ═══════════════════════════ ABOUT ═══════════════════════════ -->
 ## 👨‍💻 About Me

-- 🎨 Frontend developer who loves building clean, responsive and good-looking interfaces
-- 🛠️ Most comfortable with **HTML, CSS and JavaScript**, and growing in **React** and **TypeScript**
-- 🧩 I enjoy the design side too: Figma, Illustrator and Photoshop
-- 🚀 **Open to internships and entry-level frontend roles**
-- 📫 Reach me at **pratham2002dhar@gmail.com**
+"I'm a disciplined and motivated professional who loves taking on new challenges and delivering results that make a difference.
+With a sharp eye for detail and a drive to always learn and grow, I consistently go the extra mile to create value and exceed expectations.
+My proactive and adaptable nature helps me thrive in any team, and I genuinely enjoy contributing to shared success."
 <br/>

 <!-- ═══════════════════════════ CONNECT ═══════════════════════════ -->